quchen/articles/monad_fail.md

 Applying the change
 -------------------

-The roadmap is similar to the AMP.
+The roadmap is similar to the AMP, the main difference being that since `mfail` does not exist yet, we have to introduce new functionality and then switch to it.

-1. Implement ad-hoc warnings explaining how to future-proof the code:

-   - `Monad` that implements `fail` will break in future release
+1. Preliminaries.
+Might ship with a minor version bump in the 7.10 release already.

+   - Add `MonadFail` with `mfail`
-   - `do` block of a `Monad` that has no `MonadFail` instance contains a fallible pattern
+   - Warn when a Monad defines `fail` but has no `MonadFail` instance

+2. Nag for change

+   - Warn when a pattern is used that would require a `MonadFail` constraint, but the `Monad` has none.
+Make it opt-in at first (e.g. as part of `-W`), then switch it to on by default.

+3. The switch

+   - Move `fail` out of the `Monad` class into a top-level synonym for `mfail`
+   - Deprecate `fail`

+4. Cleanup

-   - Custom local definition of the new `fail` name (if it is renamed)
+   - Remove the now deprecated `fail` version

-2. Wait for Hackage to adapt one major release or two.

-3. Do the switch.